 In a similar manner, activating the Heart-Mind through practice of a bagua or tai chi is incomplete without experiencing—from the depth of your being—what this process inspires inside of you personally.
 These transmissions form internal landmarks so that students can then manifest those qualities by themselves through step-by-step work.

 The necessity of direct transmission is the reason serious students are so concerned with lineages; who taught whom, who studied with whom; who taught what to which student.
 Lineages reveal when a clear transmission was given and verified by the teacher as having been authentically accepted and manifested in the student.

 Traditionally, lineages would protect the integrity of the teachings, at least to some degree, by preventing those lacking genuine training from falsely making claims about their capacities.
-Without a good teacher, the transmission will be poor and this living force of mind and chi passed on from generation to generation will be absent.
+Without a good teacher, the transmission will be poor and this multifaceted living force of mind and chi is at risk of being diluted from generation to generation.